GeoPlatform/CCB-Plugins/themes/geoplatform-portal-four/README.md

 * Release Pending

 - Added controls to make all menu headers in megamenu's clickable.
+- Replaced the default image for unset Featured Image outputs.

 ### 4.1.4
 * Release October 25, 2019